 Q15: Do the studies you mention on cancer, reproductive effects and EHS constitute a substantial body of valid scientific evidence?

 A: Yes.
 There are now tens of thousands of peer-reviewed documents on these effects, and what few people realize is that the effects mentioned above have been known for decades [Exhibit Y].
-Dr. Zory R. Glaser, former U.S. Navy Researcher and the Navy’s key person responsible for microwave health, NIOSH Manger and Executive Secretary to the U.S. FDA, gave me with his entire collection of declassified research articles, letters, and notes (more than 6000 documents) when he retired.
+Dr. Zory R. Glaser, former U.S. Navy Researcher and the Navy’s key person responsible for microwave health, NIOSH Manger and Executive Secretary to the U.S. FDA, gave me his entire collection of declassified research articles, letters, and notes (more than 6000 documents) when he retired.
 Some of those articles are on my website: http://magdahavas.com/category/from-zorys-archive/ .

 As early as 1972, Dr. Glaser published a paper that listed more than 2000 references documenting the adverse effects of microwave radiation.
 The Glaser document counters the statements that “credible” research does not exist showing non-thermal effects.
 The research that I summarized is newer research and just a small sample of what is available in the scientific literature.
-The statement that there are no thermal effects, is a false statement promoted by those who are either unaware of the scientific literature or unwilling to admit this radiation–at levels to which we are currently exposed–can be harmful.
+The statement that there are no thermal effects is a false statement promoted by those who are either unaware of the scientific literature or unwilling to admit this radiation–at levels to which we are currently exposed–can be harmful.
 Good science that most people would consider “credible” does exist; it has been around for decades, but it has been largely ignored by many.

 The above-mentioned effects (cancers, reproductive problems and EHS) are documented at levels below current U.S. guidelines, which were designed only to prevent a heating effect in healthy adult males and, as such, have not been updated.